apache/hudi/rfc/rfc-63/rfc-63.md

 1. Parse the query and index metadata (in `.index_defs`) to determine the relevant functional index is available or not.
 2. Lookup (point/range) index to determine:
+    * Which storage partitions to scan (using aggregated values from functional index)
     * Which files match functional index predicates
     * Where these files are physically located (irrespective of their storage layout)
 3. Use the physical paths derived from metadata to access and read the relevant data.